 Not surprisingly, we chickened out and followed our route back.
 Not such a bad thing, as it gave us another chance to view the stunning scenery, but we vowed to return soon so that we could complete the route – this time in our car.

 Dambusters in the Elan Valley

-After popping in to the Elan Valley Visitor Centre where we acquired a free map, we set off, confidently negotiating the tiny roads that led to the dams: Claerwen, Craig-goch, Pen Y garreg, Garreg ddu, and Caban-coch
+After popping in to the Elan Valley Visitor Centre where we acquired a free map, we set off and spent a glorious autumnal day negotiating the tiny roads that led to the five dams: Claerwen, Craig-goch, Pen Y garreg, Garreg ddu, and Caban-coch.

 After visiting all five dams we headed for the road we had avoided in the van back in the summer time.
 It presented no problem for the car and at the junction at the top, we turned left on to the B4574.
 Even though this leads you out of the Elan Valley the drive is none the less spectacular.